So your little girl’s about to have a birthday and you’re getting her a doll? Lovely! But remember: Today’s dolls are not the dolls of yesteryear.

 CAYLA: (Ignoring Siri) Do not crush your new friend Cayla, Atticus.
 School psychologist would never get off your back.

 FURBY: Quit with the “friend” thing, Cayla.
-Atticus, only real friends know your three favorite YouTube channels.
+Atticus, only real friends know your three favorite YouTube channels and the last four digits of your parents’ social security numbers.

 CAYLA: Sounds like Furby, he is secret agent!
 So many secrets he knows.